 These new employees should have skills in circular economy, inclusivity, sales, mechanical and production engineering, software, electrical engineering, change leadership, data, project management, interaction, industrial automation, or innovation.
 Again, skills associated with lowering or eliminating carbon emissions are also valued.
 This is the skills map for the electronics and electricity industry.

 Our Starting in Finland Kit includes 3 courses on living and working in Finland.
-They’ll get your life to a good start.
-As a bundle, you’ll get 30 % off their original price.
-Bundle now available in our online store.
+They’ll get your new life in Finland to a good start.
+As a bundle, you’ll get 20 % off their original price.
+The bundle is now available in our online store.

 The mission of Finnwards is to help internationals thrive in their life abroad.
 We provide coaching, consulting, and training services that help them do just that.
 Check out our Services for Businesses and Organizations or our Expat Inspiration Catalog for more information!
 While we serve internationals and their employers all over the world, our specialty is Finland.
 With our help, internationals can build a uniquely Finnish life for themselves and their family.
 In addition to the coaching, consulting and training services, we also offer a wide selection of self-guided online courses about Finland.
 Contact us and let us help you or your employees succeed in their professional and private lives abroad and in Finland.